reshinto/programming_language_syntax_comparison/readme.md

 ```
 * Ref Modifier
   * Modifies value type
+  * when pasing a value type to a method, a copy of the variable is sent to the method
+    * changes applied to that variable in the method will not be visible upon return from the method
+  * the value type can be modified using the ref modifier
+    * when the ref modifier is used, a reference to the original variable will be sent to the target method
 ```c#
 // typical value type cannot be modified case public class Calculator {